IBM/software-networking-pot/docs/IBM SevOne Automated Network Observability/pliant.md

 8. On the left hand side panel, search for SevOne -> REST v3 -> Polling -> Polling Remove HFP Object

     - a.
-Drag and drop that tile to the first position in the workflow after Start
+Drag and drop that building block to the first position in the workflow after Start
     - b.
-Change Name of tile to SevOne_Delete_HFP
+Change Name of building block to SevOne_Delete_HFP
     - c.
 Complete the details in Object Editor
     - d.
 AuthKey: $NMSCredentials
     - e. deviceId: $deviceid